-VII.
+VI.
 Retaliation

-Retaliation is: Reprisal, interference, restraint, penalty, discrimination, intimidation, threats, harassment, or any other adverse action taken against a person who reports sexual misconduct or any person involved in the investigation of such a report.
-Retaliation may occur in response to engaging in permitted conduct or for refusing to engage in prohibited conduct.
+Retaliation is: Reprisal, interference, restraint, penalty, discrimination, intimidation, threats, harassment or any other adverse action taken against a person who reports sexual misconduct; any person involved in the investigation of such a report.
+Retaliation may occur in response to engaging in permit ed conduct or for refusing to engage in prohibited conduct.